moizBhai97/Parking/README.md

 # Functional Programming C++
-Parking Management System
+Parking Management System that you can run in any ide
-Licensed under MIT